smartcontractresearchforum/research_content/.github/ISSUE_TEMPLATE/research-summary.md

 3. Assign yourself to the issue

-4. Add the label "summary", and 1-3 other relevant tags
+4. Add the label "summary" or other relevant GiHub specific labels.

 --->